-Creatine is considered “the most researched” muscle supplement and has been promoted heavily over the last few decades.
-It’s presented as one of best diet additions for natural bodybuilders.
+Creatine a.k.a. ”the most researched” bodybuilding supplement has been promoted heavily over the last few decades.
+Many consider it a must for natural bodybuilders.

-Function: The main function of creatine is increase of Adenosine Triphosphate (ATP).
+Function: The main function of creatine is to facilitate the recycling of Adenosine Triphosphate (ATP).

 ATP is known as “nature’s energizer” and is produced by almost all living things.
 ATP is essentially the “spark that lights the fire”.
 It triggers cellular metabolism.
 Without ATP cells have no energy to repair, reproduce and function.

 Creatine is an amino acid first synthesized in the liver.
 95% of it is transported to the skeletal muscle.
 When the need for energy is high, ATP is rapidly re-synthesized with the use of phosphocreatine (PCr) through a reversible reaction with the enzyme creatine kinase (CK).
 Since creatine increases the muscles’ PCr stores, the body’s ability to re-synthesized ATP improves as well.
 Consequently, muscle endurance goes higher.

 Creatine is not an essential nutrient.
 The body can produce creatine from the amino acids L-arginine, glycine, and L-methionine.
 Protein sources rich in these amino acids provide all the creatine needed for good health.
 Supplements never put that on the label, do they?

 Experts believe that since creatine supplementation increases energy, one should be able to do more repetitions.
 In return, more reps (volume) are supposed to stimulate more muscle growth.
 However, it’s hard to tell if those extra reps are not just a placebo effect.
 Moreover, how are a few reps supposed to change your physique anyway?
 Besides, you can just do another set and reach the same overall lifting tonnage.